nobrefelipe/flutter_ui_toolkit/README.md

 The idea is that you can use these widgets the way you use classes in HTML and CSS.

 The widgets can receive an argument called `as` that will carry the widget's styles.
-The advantage of this method is that we don't need to repeat styling every time we create a new widget.
+The advantage of this approach is that we don't need to repeat styling every time we create a new widget.

-In addition to custom styles, this package alo provides `native` look in feel to the widgets.
+In addition to custom styles, this package also provides `native` look and feel to the widgets.
-THis is useful when you want to have one widget that displays the right look in feel based on the Platform.
+This is useful when you want to have one widget that displays the right look and feel based on the Platform.

 ### Examples

 #### Outlined button with default styles
 ```
 /// Set primary button styles

 final primary = UIButtonDefaults(